ValdiviaDev/Stardust-Engine/README.md

 ## Instalation Instructions
 Open the "Stardust Engine.exe" file that you'll find inside this folder.

+## Engine instructions

+  ### Move arround
+  	- With the right mouse button you can change the angle of the engine camera.
+	- You can move forwards/backards and left/right with the right mouse button and WASD and you can move up and down with Q and E.

+  ### GameObject interaction
+  	- Using the hierarchy panel you can select and move gameobjects from parent to parent.
+	- Pressing the left mouse button to a GameObject with a mesh in the scene, this GameObject will be selected.
+	- With the "Supr"/"Delete" button you can delete the selected GameObject.
+	- With the "F" button you can focus your camera to the selected GameObject.
+	- By pressing "W", "E" or "R", you can use diferent translation, rotation and scale gizmos.
+By pressing "T" you can change the gizmo form global to local space and vice versa.
+You can hide the gizmos by pressing "Q".

+  ### Asset panel
+  	- In the asset panel you can charge mesh scenes by double clicking a .fbx/.obj/.dae and pressing the "Open" button.
+	- You can open a scene by selecting the scene and pressing the "Open" button.
+	- You can create a GameObject by pressing the "Put to GameObject"button with a selected mesh  or assign a new mesh to an already created GameObject.
+	- You can assign a texture to an already created GameObject by selecting a texture and pressing the "Put to GameObject" button.

+  ### Play mode
+  	- Press "Play" in the edit panel to watch the engine in the perspective of the GameObject that has a camera and the main camera property activated.
+Press "Stop" to resume activity on the engine
+	- Press "Pause" to pause the current simulation (only stops in-game clock for now).
+	- Move the "Time Scale" slider to increase or decrease the simulation speed (only affects the in-game clock for now).

+  ### Drag and drop
+  	- You can drop a mesh scene file (fbx/.obj/.dae) in assets/meshes to charge the scene in the file.
+	- You can drop a scene file (.json) that you can create in the engine to open a scene.
+	- You can drop a texture file in assets/textures to apply said texture to the object.

 ## Features
 	- GameObject tree structure
 	- Functioning transform, mesh, material and camera components